About the YAHS program

 Our story

 Founded in 2002, the Young Artist’s Harp Seminar has quickly become one of the pre-eminent summer training programs for today’s young harpists.
-Located at Washington College, in Chestertown, MD, YAHS is open to pedal harpists ages 12–26 who want to focus entirely on the harp without distraction.
+Located at Gerogetown Preparatory School in North Bethesda, MD, YAHS is open to pedal harpists ages 12–26 who want to focus entirely on the harp without distraction.
 The program is designed to improve performance skills and practice habits and intensify preparation for solo performances, orchestral auditions, and competitions.
 Students are expected to spend a period of time each day in intensive practice.
 Other time is spent in guided practice, lessons, and masterclasses, along with recreational and social activities.

 The Young Artist’s Harp Seminar has nurtured the talents of hundreds of young musicians.
 YAHS alumni have pursued careers in harp at top music schools and conservatories throughout the country and abroad, including Juilliard, the Curtis Institute of Music, the Cleveland Institute of Music, the Paris Conservatory, the Eastman School of Music, the Manhattan School of Music, Roosevelt College, Oberlin Conservatory, Temple University, Rice University, the University of Michigan, the University of Toronto, and the Peabody Institute, to name just a few.
 Other YAHS alumni have pursued careers outside of music but continue to keep the harp and music an important part of their life.